 Just remember each day doesn’t have to be perfect.
 Just keep smiling, having fun, and making healthy choices for you and your kids.

 6. Set Free Periods Often

-Free play and free time is really important so kids feel like they get a break and can choose what to do.
-This gives kids independence to explore and grow on their own and not always be in a structured environment.
-I schedule in free play blocks of 30 minutes to one hour, but there are other opportunities for some free time throughout the day:
+Free play and free time are important so kids feel like they get a break and choose what to do.
+This allows kids to explore and grow independently and not always be in a structured environment.
+I schedule free play blocks of 30 minutes to one hour, but there are other opportunities for some free time throughout the day: